jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="auto-terms" %}

+Using `auto terms` can lead to ambiguities, so it is generally better to use `terms` if you can.
+If you have two terms, `green apple` and `apple`, then `auto terms` will try to make a term within a term, which will lead to unpredictable behavior.

+If you want to refer to a term but you want the text of the hyperlink to be different from the name of the term, you can use the pipe character `|` and write the alternate text after the `|`.

+{% include side-by-side.html demo="terms-alternate" %}

+Alternatively, in your definition of the terms, you can specify that multiple phrases should be associated with a single definition.
+You write your terms as a list of dictionaries, and if a dictionary has two keys, `phrases` and `definition`, where `phrases` refers to a list of terms and `definition` refers to a definition, that definition will be used for each of the phrases:

+{% highlight yaml %}
+terms:
+  - phrases:
+      - charged creeper
+      - creeper
+    definition: |
+      A tall green creature that explodes if you get too close.
+  - zombie pigman: |
+      A harmless creature who carries a gold sword.
+{% endhighlight %}

-You can also use `terms` and `auto terms` as [question modifiers], in which case the terms will apply only to the question, not to the interview as a whole.
+You can also use [`terms`] and [`auto terms`] as [question modifiers], in which case the terms will apply only to the question, not to the interview as a whole.
 When you use `terms` and `auto terms` as initial blocks, you cannot use [Mako] templating in the definitions, but when you use them as [question modifiers], you can use [Mako] templating.

+If you want to define terms using [Python] code, you can use the [`update_terms()`] function.

 # <a name="template"></a>The `template` block